-The novel The Shack has begun a wave of debate, hand-wringing, defensiveness and condemnation in Evangelical circles.
-The book has been called dangerous, subversive and heretical by many critics.
-I didn’t know any of this when a friend told me that he really enjoyed the book and I should read it.
+The movie The Shack has reunited a wave of debate, hand-wringing, defensiveness and condemnation in Evangelical circles.
+The book and the subsequent movie has been called dangerous, subversive and heretical by many critics.
+I didn’t know any of this when a friend told me that he really enjoyed the book and I should read it many years ago.
 Since I have a book addiction I soon was in possession.
-I finished The Shack last week.
-I thought it was a decent and often good read.
+I finished The Shack and I thought it was a decent and often good read.
 I was challenged and touched by parts of the story.
-And, to be honest, I was bothered by some of it.
-After finishing the book I did some internet research on what others were saying about the book.
+And, to be honest, I was unsettled by some of it.
+After finishing the book I did some research to find out what others were saying about the book.
 Some of the critiques were valuable and thoughtful.
 These writers pointed out where the book deviated from scripture.
 Some of the orthodox theological missteps were outlined in clear detail.
 A thorough review of those concerns was written by author/blogger Tim Challies.
 I would suggest you balance that critique with another perspective to those objections from author Wayne Jacobson.
 I will stay away from the theological debate because Tim and Wayne have done it so well.
 Instead I want to offer a few gentle propositions to consider for my fellow followers of Jesus as the discussion heats up.

-- Don’t automatically decide you won’t read the book.
-If you don’t want to contribute to Mr. Young’s income then go to the library and check it out.
-Why should you consider doing that if you believe the book is off base?
+- Don’t automatically decide you won’t see the movie.
+Why should you consider doing that if you believe the theology is off base?
 Because of a principle that I harp on over and over.
 When people open spiritual doors we should have enough sense to go through them.
 Instead we tend to slam those doors and then go knock loudly on doors that are closed.
-Obviously this book is connecting.
+Obviously this book and movie is connecting.
 There is a deep spiritual hunger in America.
-If a fellow believer or seeker comments on the book it will do little good to look down our spiritual nose and let them know the book is all wrong.
-The next question will be this one.
-“Did you read it?”
-If the answer is no that will be the end of debate for most that are touched by this book.
-Because it is an emotional book they will disconnect from your concerns if you did not even have enough intellectual curiosity to read the book.
-Instead I would suggest you read it and then engage the reader.
-You will be able to get through some pretty intimate doors that this book opens and have a great discussion of truth and grace.
+If a fellow believer or seeker comments on the movie it will do little good to look down our spiritual nose and let them know the theology is all wrong.
+Instead I would suggest you see it and then engage the viewer.
+You will be able to get through some pretty intimate doors that this story opens and have a great discussion of truth and grace.

 - Be aware that God is doing just fine.
-I have seen some pretty dire warnings about this book.
+I have seen some pretty dire warnings about this book and movie.
 One of the critiques that I read often is that the book makes God small.
-Aren’t we also making God small by being so concerned about the possible damage done by this book?
-God can, will and is using this book.
+Aren’t we also making God small by being so concerned about the possible damage done by this story?
+God can, will and is using this movie.
 I agree the theology gets shaky at times.
 But the truth is that The Shack is causing many people to think about things they have never considered.
 Some are willing to try again after being deeply wounded.
 Shouldn’t we be praying that God will use us to come alongside these souls as they search and seek the truth?

 - Recognize the hunger in the body of Christ.
 While some of the theology in The Shack is askew I would suggest that the theology of millions of people in the church is also deficient.
 We have done a poor job of teaching (or understanding) some of the key teachings of Scripture.
 Most of us get salvation.
 We could not be reconciled to a Holy God on our own.
 But then it seems to get a bit spotty.
 Too many of us don’t understand key theological truths like who we are in Christ, who God says we are and who God says He is.
 We know truth but don’t trust it.
 What is in our head doesn’t invade our heart.
 The Shack has touched the hearts of millions.
 The door is open for a thoughtful and real discussion.
 I pray that we don’t blow it.